WebOrigami/docs/src/content/builtins/@regexMatch.md

 ---
-title: "@regexMatch(text, regex)<br>@regexMatchFn(regex)"
+title: "regexMatch(text, regex)"
 ---

 Matches the given text against a regular expression containing [named capturing groups](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_capturing_group).
 If the expression matches, this returns the capturing groups; otherwise this returns undefined.

-Example: the following Origami program uses `@regexMatch` to identify parts of a date at the beginning of a string, perhaps a blog post file name.
+Example: the following Origami program uses `regexMatch` to identify parts of a date at the beginning of a string, perhaps a blog post file name.

 ```ori
 // parseDate.ori